 In the old harbor of Vlissingen, a pilot boat waits for its next mission.

-A pilot boat navigates through green water, with buildings and a lookout tower in the background.
+A pilot boat navigates the harbor in Vlissingen, with colorful buildings and a tower in the background under a clear blue sky.

 Tides and trade meet in Vlissingen.
 The rippled sand of the beach contrasts with the steady flow of cargo ships passing the historic Gevangentoren.